 The kids can get involved if you look at age-appropriate household chores.
 It teaches them a valuable life skill and helps you out in the process.

-Let’s face it, your home is never going to be show-home material.
-You’ve got a family and a home is for living in.
+Let’s face it, your home is never going to be show-home material, especially if you’ve got a family.

 Your home is for living in and if you’re holding yourself back from doing things just because you don’t want to mess up your home, then it might be worth revisiting those priorities!